 • Eggs: Two large lightly beaten eggs will bind the ingredients and provide structure.

 • Flour options: Using all-purpose flour gives the muffins a lovely fluffy texture, but you can also use a whole wheat flour, like whole wheat pastry flour.
 If you do use whole wheat flour, you may need to add 2-4 more tablespoons of milk, as whole wheat flour tends to be more dense.
-A 1-to-1 gluten-free flour may work, although I have not tried this.
+A 1:1 gluten-free all-purpose flour blend may work, although I have not tried this.

 • Oil substitutes: If you’re not a fan of using canola or vegetable oil, you can use melted coconut oil, olive oil or avocado oil.
 Just be sure if using olive oil, it is a light, flavorless variety.